Ejaculation problems are common sexual problems in men.

 Delayed ejaculation can suddenly start to happen after previously having no problems, or (less commonly) the man may have always experienced it.

-Some clinical commissioning groups (CCGs) provide a sex therapy service on the NHS.
+Some integrated care boards (ICBs) provide a sex therapy service on the NHS.
 Availability can vary widely depending on where you live.

 The relationship counselling service Relate also offers sex therapy at a number of its centres.
 You'll need to pay for each session.